 – Incorporate 2 eggs daily as this will also account towards your choline intake

-- Avoid eating more than 30gm of protein from legumes daily as this can cause gastrointestinal upset
+– Avoid eating more than 25gm of protein from legumes daily as this can cause gastrointestinal upset

-Calcium ingestion is associated with a reduced risk of pregnancy-induced hypertension known as pre-eclampsia, protection against low-birthweight newborns, post-partum haemorrhage, supports fetal skeletal growth and a reduced risk of maternal bone density depletion.
+Calcium ingestion is associated with a reduced risk of pre-eclampsia, protection against low-birthweight newborns, post-partum hemorrhage, supports fetal skeletal growth and a reduced risk of maternal bone density depletion.

 A pregnant woman requires 1000mg of calcium per day.